-Penance began as an exploration of my childhood “sins” but it ultimately became a creative process through which I substantially reduced my fear of conflict.
+Dad’s Belt began as an exploration into re-associating the feelings I had connected to my father’s belt but it ultimately became a creative process through which I substantially reduced my fear of conflict.

-The Penance creative process was instinctual and organic.
-It took many forms, starting with an exploration of Irish family traits which led to sin and confession then onto penance and then onto to self-flagellation.
+The Dad’s Belt creative process was instinctual and organic.
+It took many forms, starting with an exploration of Irish family traits which led to sin and confession then and then onto to self-flagellation.
 Along the way the creative process intersected with the work of Charlie Chaplin, improvisation, self-portraiture and the conflicts of my childhood household.